- Scotia Gold Amex earn rates

 - The Scotia Gold Amex downsides

-It’s got a better welcome bonus of 25,000 points, as long as you use your card for $1,000 worth of purchases in the first 3 months, and an extra 5,000 points if you spend $10,000 in the first year.
+It’s got a better welcome bonus of 20,000 points, as long as you use your card for $1,000 worth of purchases in the first 3 months.

 Oh – did we mention it also has no foreign transaction fees?

 On top of that, the Scotia Gold Amex has high earn rates (the highest available, to be specific), lots of ways to redeem your points, and a great insurance bundle…there isn’t much to complain about – except for the $120 annual fee and the fact that American Express isn’t accepted everywhere.